DrDaveTurner/HPC-User/learners/setup.md

 You will need to use the directions below to access that system using a terminal window so you can use the command line interface.
-You will also need to transfer the code files to the Linux system, again by following the directions for you operating system below.
+You will also need to transfer the code files to the Linux system, again by following the directions for your operating system below.
-Once they are copied over, you may edit them on the Linux side with vim or nano, or if you are more comfortable you can edit the files on you laptop or desktop and transfer them to the Linux system instead.
+Once the code files are copied over, you may edit them on the Linux side with vim or nano, or if you are more comfortable you may edit the code files on your laptop or desktop and transfer them to the Linux system instead.

 :::::::::::::::::::::::::::::::::::::::::::::::::::